BilliAlpha/discord-transfer/README.md

 #### Invite the bot in guilds ####

 In order for the bot to migrate messages it needs to be invited in both the source and destination guild, to do so you can use the following URL by replacing in your application ID (which can be found on the Discord developer portal)

 `https://discord.com/oauth2/authorize?client_id=<CLIENT-ID>&scope=bot`

 ### Launching ###

-Pass the Discord bot token via environment variable.
+Pass the Discord bot token via environment variables.

-- On **linux** and **macOS** open a terminal (bash) and simply prefix your command with the token as such :
+- On **linux** and **macOS** open a terminal (bash) and simply prefix your command with the token as such:
 ```bash
 DISCORD_TOKEN="MY_TOKEN_HERE" java -jar discord-transfer.jar [arguments...]
 ```

 - On **Windows** you can use `powershell`.
-Define your environment variable then run the program :
+Define your environment variable and then run the program:
 ```powershell
 $env:DISCORD_TOKEN="MY_BOT_TOKEN_HERE"
 java -jar discord-transfer.jar [arguments...]